-What is the Humanities Internship Practicum and who is it for?
+What is the Humanities Internship and who is it for?

-Students will be based with an organisation and will work on a project for them.
-The work will be relevant to the student’s degree and will be negotiated between the student, the organisation and the supporting department.
+For one day per week for 13 weeks students will be based with an organisation and will work on a project for them.
+The work will be negotiated between the student, the organisation and the supporting academic programme.
 It will provide academic, work-base and personal skill development and enhance students' post-study employability.

-(*The Humanities disciplines include all Arts subjects, including Law, Theology, Social Work, Music and Performing Arts.)
+(*The Humanities disciplines include all Arts subjects, as well as Law, Theology, Social Work, Music and Performing Arts.)

 Selection criteria for entry to the paper

 There is no automatic right of entry for admission to either HUMS301 or HUMS401.

 Entry to HUMS301 / HUMS401 must be approved by both the Academic Programme liaison person and the HUMS301 / HUMS401 co-ordinator before a student's admission to this paper is formally signed off.

 All students must discuss their admission and the proposed internship with the Academic Programme liaison person prior to applying for admission to the paper.